 Every year about 80,000 people are diagnosed with chronic pancreatitis according to the National Pancreas foundation that can occur over several years and become life threatening.
 The debilitation from the disease results in frequent hospitalizations, increasing narcotic use for pain control, and a resultant decrease in quality of life.
 Islet cell transplant is critical for patients with immense pain who have failed other treatments.
 The autologous islet cell transplant procedure consists of having the islet cells extracted from the pancreas and reintroduced into the patients liver via the portal vein where the cells continue to produce insulin to regulate glucose.
-This process removes the diseased organ's debilitating symptoms and creates a new pathway for the production of insulin, thus eliminating the risk of becoming a diabetic (PRWeb 2021).
+This process removes the diseased organ's debilitating symptoms and creates a new pathway for the production of insulin, thus eliminating the risk of becoming a diabetic (PRWeb 2021)

-According to NHS data, pancreas alone transplant has a survival rate at one year of 96/100, and 89/100 in five years.
-Pancreas/kidney transplant has a survival rate of 96/100 at one year and 89/100 at five years (NHS, 2020).
+According to NHS data, Pancreas alone and pancreas/kidney transplants have one year and five year survival rates of 96% and 89% (NHS, 2020) at one year of 96/100, and 89/100 in five years.
+Pancreas/kidney transplant has a survival rate of 96/100 at one year and 89/100 at five years (NHS, 2020)..
 There is sufficient evidence to support pancreas transplantation alone (deceased or living-donor segmental) in patients with type 1 diabetes mellitus and preserved renal function to correct severe metabolic complications.
 It has been performed mostly in patients with hypoglycemic unawareness or labile diabetes (including patients with frequent episodes of ketoacidosis) who have failed insulin-based management and may have incapacitating clinical or emotional problems with exogenous insulin therapy.
 Procedural success can eliminate the acute complications commonly experienced by individuals with type 1 diabetes mellitus, stabilize neuropathy, and improve quality of life primarily by eliminating the need for exogenous insulin, frequent daily blood glucose measurements, and many of the dietary restrictions imposed by the disorder.
-Patient survival rates of pancreas transplantation alone and pancreas-kidney transplantations are similar, and graft survival rates of pancreas transplantation alone and pancreas-after-kidney are similar (NHS, 2021).
+Patient survival rates of pancreas transplantation alone and pancreas kidney transplantations are similar, and graft survival rates of pancreas transplantation alone and pancreas-after-kidney are similar (NHS, 2021).

 Two Organ Procurement and Transplantation Network/United Network for Organ Sharing database analyses underscore the importance of monitoring kidney function before and after pancreas transplantation alone.
-Kidney failure developed in approximately 10% of patients at five years' followup, and kidney transplantations were required (Nata, 2013).
+Kidney failure developed in approximately 10% of patients at five years' follow-up, and kidney transplantations were required (Nata, 2013).
 Kidney function before pancreas transplantation alone is a strong, independent predictor of end-stage renal disease (Kim, 2014).
-Endstage renal disease was 7.74 (95% confidence interval 4.37 to 13.74) and 3.25 (95% confidence interval 1.77 to 5.97) times more likely to develop in patients with an estimated glomerular filtration rate of < 60 mL/min/1.73 m2 and 60 to 89.9 mL/min/1.73 m2, respectively, than in those with an estimated glomerular filtration rate of \geq 90 mL/min/1.73 m2.
-The ideal management of candidates for pancreas transplantation alone with an estimated glomerular filtration rate of < 60 mL/min/1.73 m2 remains to be determined.
+End-stage renal disease was 7.74 (95% confidence interval 4.37 to 13.74) and 3.25 (95% confidence interval 1.77 to 5.97) times more likely to develop in patients with an estimated glomerular filtration rate of < 60 mL/min/1.73 m2 and 60 to 89.9 mL/min/1.73 m2, respectively, than in those with an estimated glomerular filtration rate of < 60 mL/min/1.73 m2 remains to be determined.
 These results may inform patient selection and the use of targeted interventions to reduce the risk of progressive kidney impairment in this patient population.